jladenfors/zens/README.markdown

 Small one-wire sensor software for my temperature and electricity measurements.
 Written in Javascript it runs on Node, backed by MongoDb on my Raspberry Pi (gen1).

+#Mocha testcase
+Run "npm test" for mocha test cases, which should even work on your TeamCity instance ;)

 # Run it!
 * Clone project
 * Run "sudo npm install" to download dependencies